Indigenous Housing and Homelessness Prevention

 Provided by Fraser Region Aboriginal Friendship Centre Association (FRAFCA)

-Aboriginal Homeless Prevention Program: Provides support to Aboriginal individuals and families who are at risk of becoming homeless through rental subsidies, assistance with housing applications, cultural and community referrals, and assistance with applying for income supports.
+- Aboriginal Homeless Prevention Program: Provides support to Aboriginal individuals and families who are at risk of becoming homeless.
+Services include rental subsidies, assistance with housing applications, cultural and community referrals, and assistance with applying for income supports.

-Aboriginal Housing Outreach Program: The program provides support to clients who are experiencing homelessness by providing assistance with accessing shelters, transitional and second-stage housing, cultural and community referrals, housing start-up assistance, and assistance with applying for income support.
+- Aboriginal Housing Outreach Program: Supports clients who are experiencing homelessness.
+The goal of the program to support individuals or families in meeting their basic needs.
+Services include assistance with accessing shelters, transitional and second stage housing, cultural and community referrals, housing start-up assistance, and assistance with applying for income supports.

-Indigenous Reaching Home Outreach Program: This program works with individuals who are experiencing homelessness and face barriers such as mental health, addictions or exiting correctional facilities.
+- Indigenous Reaching Home Outreach Program: Works with individuals who are experiencing homelessness and face barriers such as mental health, addictions or exiting correctional facilities.
 The goal of this program is to provide intense support services to help individuals reach their housing goals.
+Services include housing crisis/emergency needs grants, assistance with housing applications, housing start-up kits, ID obtainment, wellness plans, and ready to rent workshops.

 604-595-1170